- Please do your best to not leave any trace of your presence, and to maintain silence.

 - Do not disturb the livestock.

-If you become aware of activities that are potentially harmful to the environment or visitor facilities, call the Environmental Inspectorate hotline on 1313
+If you become aware of activities that are potentially harmful to the environment or visitor facilities, please report it to the State helpline by calling 1241

 For emergency services, call 112